 If you or someone you care about is in need of support, contact any of the Lay Pastoral Care Committee members or the call the church office at 781-275-7994 to get in touch.

-Current Lay Pastoral Care Team Members: Nancy Daugherty (co-chair), Maria Green (co-chair), Bob Batt, Sandy Boczenowski, Liz Hanegan, Marge Heckman, Merry Kassoy, and Susan Lincoln.
+Current Lay Pastoral Care Team Members: Nancy Daugherty (co-chair), Liz Hanegan, (co-chair), Bob Batt, Sandy Boczenowski, Maria Green, Marge Heckman, and Susan Lincoln.

 Working in partnership with the professional ministerial staff, our covenant to the congregation is to: